haikhalfakhreez/fund-management-system/README.md

 ## Installation

 1. Clone the repository.
+1. Duplicate .env file from .env.example and fill in the required environment variables.
 1. Install the dependencies.
 1. Generate and seed the database with mock data.
 1. Start the development server.